-If you already contributed to retirement accounts confirm that all contributions are within the legal limit.
-If the contributions exceed the legal limit, or you were not eligible to contribute, you can reverse them up until April 15th, or October 15th if you properly filed an extension.
+If you already contributed to retirement accounts, confirm that all contributions are within the legal limit.
+If the contributions exceed the legal limit, or you were not eligible to contribute, you can reverse them up until April 15th or October 15th if you properly file an extension.
 Failure to do so will result in a 6% penalty tax on any excess contribution.

-Remember that you cannot take a tax deduction for a Traditional IRA if you also have a 401k plan at work.
+Remember that you can take a tax deduction for your Traditional IRA contributions.

 4. File for an extension

-If you need more time than the automatic 2-month extension given to expats to file your tax return, you must file for an extension.
+If you need more time than the automatic 2-month extension given to US taxpayers overseas to file your tax return, you must file for an extension.

 5. Advise your CPA of major changes

-Major life changes can impact your tax situation, for example, changes to your marital status or dependents, moving, starting or finishing an expat assignment.
+Major life changes can impact your tax situation, for example, changes to your marital status or dependents, moving, starting or finishing an assignment abroad.
 Let your tax CPA know about those changes.
-You may need additional documentation to make use of deductions or exclusion pertinent to your new situation or you may need to adjust your withholdings and/or estimated taxes for the upcoming year.
+You may need additional documentation to make use of deductions or exclusion pertinent to your new situation, or you may need to adjust your withholdings and/or estimated taxes for the upcoming year.

-If you are looking for a tax CPA specialized in taxes for expats and US entrepreneurs abroad, we can help.
-Schedule a free consultation to discuss your expat tax needs with us and get a quote.
+If you are looking for a tax CPA specialized in taxes for Americans abroad and US entrepreneurs abroad, we can help.
+Schedule a consultation to discuss your expat tax needs with us and get a quote.